-Sustainability has always been central to how we conduct our business.
-As YTL REIT is part of YTL Group, YTL REIT's sustainability focus is aligned with YTL Group's credo, 'Making A Good Future Happen', and this approach is embodied in our value chain and business practices to create long-term positive impacts for our stakeholders.
-There is regular assessment, review, and feedback of ESG issues in line with YTL Group's practices and policies.
+As part of YTL Group, YTL REIT's sustainability focus is aliqned with YTL Group's credo, 'Making A Good Future Happen'.
+This approach is embodied in our value chain and business practices, aiming to create long-term positive impacts for our stakeholders.
+Regular assessment, review, and feedback on ESG issues are conducted in line with YTL Group's practices and policies.

-The Manager's sustainability commitment is rooted in creating lasting value for all stakeholders by placing a strong emphasis on managing the Trust's assets responsibly and with integrity.
-Our commitment to sustainable practices enables us to walk the talk towards achieving our growth objectives, balancing business opportunities and risks in the ESG realms.
+The Manager's sustainability commitment is rooted in creating lasting value for all stakeholders by strongly emphasising on managing the Trust's assets responsibly and with integrity.
+Our commitment to sustainable practices enables us to demonstrate a clear commitment towards achieving our growth objectives, balancing business opportunities and risks in the ESG realms.

-To effect meaningful change, we have aligned and adopted YTL Group's established sustainability structure and framework, policies and guidelines, where relevant and appropriate.
+We have aligned and adopted YTL Group's established sustainability structure and framework, policies, and guidelines, where relevant and appropriate.
 The following value-added Sustainability Framework is intrinsically linked to our sustainable business practices, ensuring our business remains relevant and creating value over the long-term.